Aider-AI/aider/docs/benchmarks.md

 Only use standard python libraries, don't suggest installing any packages.
 ```

-Aider updates the implementation file based on GPT's reply and runs the unit tests.
+Aider updates the implementation file based on GPT's reply and runs
-If they all pass, we are done.
-If some tests fail, aider sends
+the unit tests.
+If all tests pass, the exercise is considered
-GPT a second message with the test error output.
+complete.
+If some tests fail, Aider sends GPT a second message with
-It only sends the first 50 lines of test errors, to avoid exhausting the context
+the test error output.
+It only sends the first 50 lines of test errors
-window of the smaller models.
+to avoid exceeding the context window of the smaller models.
+Aider
-Aider also includes this final instruction:
+also includes this final instruction:

 ```
 See the testing errors above.